manjjott/online-shop/README.md

-# online-shop

-# Web Developer Shop :computer: :shopping_cart:
+# Online Shop :computer: :shopping_cart:

 Welcome to the Web Developer Shop repository!
 This is a web application where users can shop for web development products.
 It includes both customer and admin interfaces, user authentication, and follows the MVC pattern.
 Let's dive into the details!